luyadev/luya/docs/guide/ngrest-model.md

 ## Override ngRestFind

-In order to customize the grid list query to hide (or join) data from the grid list view, you can override the {{\luya\admin\ngrest\base\NgRestModel::ngRestFind}} public static method.
+In order to customize the grid list query to hide (or join) data from the grid list view, you can override the {{\luya\admin\ngrest\base\NgRestModel::ngRestFind()}} public static method.
 This method will be called to retrieve all your data.
 For example we assume you want to list all news entries which `is_archived` is not 1 (represents an archived news message) than you could override the ngRestFind method as followed:

 ```php
 public static function ngRestFind()